Rustin170506/tidb-analyze.slide/slides.md

    - Use the maximum trailing zero count **R** to estimate the cardinality of the set with the formula $2^R$.

 <!--

-To implement the FMSketch algorithm, we follow these principles:

-The FMSketch algorithm is based on three main principles:
+The FMSketch algorithm is based on three main steps:

 1. We map each element of the set to an integer using the hash function h(x).
 2. For each hash value, we count the number of trailing zeros in its binary representation.
 We record the maximum count R.
 3. To estimate the cardinality of the set, we use the maximum trailing zero count R with the formula 2 to the power of R.
 -->

 ---
 transition: slide-left